 We also want to stand with the Wangan and Jagalingou Traditional Custodians whose land the Carmichael mine would desecrate.
 For ARRCC, our respect for the earth is interconnected with respect for indigenous spiritual connections with country, and any actions we take would need to be mindful of their wishes.

-Now the main possible source of extra finance is the Northern Australia Infrastructure Facility which could still decide to provide a $1bn loan.
+UP-DATE: Now that 24 banks have ruled out financing the mine, the main possible source of extra finance is the NAIF which could still decide to provide a $1bn loan.
 NAIF is meant to be independent, but is stacked with people with connections to the mining industry and is under pressure from the Commonwealth Government to provide the loan.

 Want to take action?